Doug Sisson: Career

 After coaching at Georgia, Sisson served as the field coordinator for the Royals' minor league system.
 He was promoted to the major league coaching staff prior to the 2011 season.

 Sisson was released of his major league coaching duties with the Kansas City Royals on August 4, 2012.

+On August 8, 2024, Sisson was named interim bench coach for the Chicago White Sox following the firing of Charlie Montoyo.